yudzhum/telegram-bot/README.md

 2. Bot commands:

 /start - greeting message. <br >
-/allbooks - all books from the list.
+/allbooks - all books from the list. <br >
-/already - book that was read.
+/already - book that was read. <br >
-/now - current book.
+/now - current book. <br >
-/vote - voting for the next book.
+/vote - voting for the next book. <br >